+Ever wonder why screenwriting agents don’t take time to read your script?
+I mean think about it… Somewhere in the world someone has just finished the first draft of her first screenplay, ever.
 Full of enthusiasm, the unknown screenwriter breaks out a hammer and puts the final touches on the two brass brads that hold the 90-120 pages together.

 “How do I get my movie script produced?”

 This is the point when things get confusing.
 Should the unknown screenwriter send his screenplay to contests, to screenwriting agents, to the family friend attorney who is willing to pose as the “entertainment attorney” and hopefully shepherd the script through the guarded gates of Hollywood?